max-van-leeuwen/SnapLensStudio-Raycasting/README.md

 # SnapLensStudio-Raycasting
-Raycast any mesh and retrieve positional and rotational information.
-[From this tweet.](https://twitter.com/maksvanleeuwen/status/1383471889016754180)
+Raycast any mesh to get the position and rotation.
+[From this tweet](https://twitter.com/maksvanleeuwen/status/1383471889016754180).
+Uses the PinToMesh component in combination with the snap() function to do a hit test on a 3D model.

 [twitter @maksvanleeuwen](https://twitter.com/maksvanleeuwen)